 When you select to change seats, Amtrak displays what’s available (similar to that of an airline), then pick the spot that makes you happy and hit save.
 You will get an updated ticket emailed to you, and the app will update when it refreshes.

-Food Service On Amtrak’s Acela
+Food Service on the Acela

 Food service on this train can depend on your class.